How to wash dark clothes?

 Set the dryer heat and time for the most delicate dark garment in the load.

-Don't use a high or regular setting out of habit.
-The longer your dark clothes are hit by heat, the more chance of fading.
 Fibers that don't absorb lots of water, such as microfibers, nylon, and acrylic, dry faster and need a lower temperature setting than other fabrics do.
 Keep that in mind when choosing dryer time.

 Drying a load for too long can not only cause fading, it can also cause shrinkage and buildup of static electricity.
 Leave clothes in the dryer just long enough to remove wrinkles and moisture.